soodup/omnia-feed/omnia/README-omnia-dev.md

 2.)
 Start the spire agent in the docker container terminal by -` spire agent -c '/home/omnia/spire.hcl'`

+3.)
+Start the gofer agent in the docker container terminal by -` gofer agent -c '/home/omnia/gofer.hcl'`

 #### What happens exactly?
 Current docker-compose starts an omnia feed container which has gofer and spire-feed installed.